Mlaiel/iacherie/examples/affiliate/README.md

 ## 📝 **Summary**

-The Affiliate Examples module represents the pinnacle of affiliate marketing system design for the Ainflue platform, specifically crafted for multi-format content creators.
+The Affiliate Examples module represents the pinnacle of affiliate marketing system design for the IA Chérie platform, specifically crafted for multi-format content creators.
 With comprehensive examples, advanced tracking capabilities, and enterprise-grade compliance features, this system ensures maximum revenue generation, regulatory compliance, and performance optimization for all creator affiliate activities while providing deep insights into partnership success metrics and revenue optimization opportunities.

 **🎯 Mission:** Deliver the world's most comprehensive affiliate marketing examples for content creators, enabling optimal revenue generation, partnership management, and compliance across the entire creator ecosystem.